Dillon leads 1-2 RCR finish in Cup race before fans at Texas - WHIZ News

 Dillon raced to his third career win and first since Daytona at the start of the 2018 season.
-He stayed in front on three late restarts, the first after an incident with 29 laps left that shuffled the fast car of Ryan Blaney to a lap back.
+It was Dillon and Reddick in front on the final three restarts, the first after an incident with 29 laps left that shuffled the fast car of Ryan Blaney to a lap back.

+It was the first 1-2 finish for RCR in the Cup Series since Clint Bowyer won at Talladega in 2011 ahead of Jeff Burton.

-On the final restart, Dillon got a good jump and raced to the checkered flag ahead of his rookie teammate and some veteran drivers.
+On the final restart in Texas, Dillon got a good jump and raced to the checkered flag ahead of his rookie teammate and some veteran drivers.

+“Can’t ask for much more than what we got there,” Reddick said.
+“I just wanted it to be between us.
+I didn’t want bring other cars into it, make sure that we could fight it out.
+We just got the restarts that kept giving us opportunities.”

 There were an estimated 15,000-20,000 spectators at the track, where it reached 97 degrees late in the first summertime Cup race at Texas — it was supposed to be a spring race nearly four months ago, before the coronavirus pandemic postponed and then shuffled NASCAR’s schedule.
 Inside the cars, it was 130-140 degrees.